 What was the decisive phase of the race?

 "I actually had a communication fault with the team because the radio broke.
 I was not informed about what the others were doing.
-When they put the sign, which indicated a 16-seconds lead over Ralf after my pit stop, I felt that I could win the race".
+When they put the sign, which indicated a 16-second lead over Ralf after my pit stop, I felt that I could win the race".

 Michael is not sure that Coulthard’s Stop&Go penalty would have changed the outcome of the race: